-Academic Honesty Policy: (be sure to read the CSUSM Academic Honesty Policy below)
+(Be sure to read the CSUSM Academic Honesty Policy below)

 - Plagiarism of any type will result in a failing grade.
-All work in this course must be the original work of the credential candidate. - Scanning of student work via TurnitIn[TM] software may be used to verify student authorship and accurate citation of copyrighted materials or thoughts, ideas, and/or work of others. - Assignment will be checked via TurnitIn[TM] software for accuracy of citation and originality of work. - The instructor may require that some assignments in the course be submitted via WebCT 6 using the built in TurnitlnTM software feature. - Students making unauthorized copies of copyrighted materials or microcomputer software will receive a failing grade.
+All work in this course must be the original work of the credential candidate. - Scanning of student work via TurnitInTM software may be used to verify student authorship and accurate citation of copyrighted materials or thoughts, ideas, and/or work of others. - Assignment will be checked via TurnitInTM software for accuracy of citation and originality of work. - The instructor may require that some assignments in the course be submitted via WebCT 6 using the built in TurnitInTM software feature. - Students making unauthorized copies of copyrighted materials or microcomputer software will receive a failing grade.

-CSUSM Academic Honesty Policy
+CSUSM Academic Honesty Policy Statement from the CSUSM Catalogue